shaltut/cbsi_inv_sys/readme.txt

 ************ WEEK 4 ************

+Garrett:
-Garrett: Display tables (DataTables) as 'cards' for mobile compatibility.
+	- Display tables (DataTables) as 'cards' (or something similar) for mobile compatibility.

 Diana:
-	- Try to fix github
+	- make the 'view' button on the maintain.php page for each item requireing maintenance display only info about maintenace, not the user who entered it in, etc.

 Phillip: